Bomb squad detonates pressure cooker found near Islamic Center of Northridge

 Upon investigation, police discovered a pressure cooker inside the bag.

 The pressure cooker was found to be empty, and it was detonated.
-The scene was declared safe at approximately 12:30 a.m.
+The scene was declared safe around 12:30 a.m.
+Monday.

-It is not known if the pressure cooker was left by accident or if it was intended to scare worshippers.
+It is not known if the pressure cooker was left by accident or if it was intended to scare worshipers.

 Bomb squad detonates pressure cooker found near Islamic Center of Northridge